Installing Liferay DXP is easy. But before you begin, you should answer a few questions.

 By far the easiest way to get Liferay DXP installed is to use a bundle.
-Though bundles are pre-packaged for demo purposes, it is very easy to turn them into full, production-ready Liferay DXP instances.
+Though bundles are pre-packaged for demo purposes, it is very easy to turn them into full, production-ready instances of Liferay DXP.

 Liferay DXP supports both IPv4 and IPv6 address formats.
-You must choose between IPv4 or IPv6.
 By default, Liferay DXP uses IPv4 addresses.
-If you are using IPv6, you will have to configure Liferay DXP.
-There are two simple steps.
+If you are using IPv6, you must configure Liferay DXP:

 In the application server’s environment settings, set

-portal-ext.propertiesfile in your portal’s Liferay Home folder (if one does not already exist) and set the
+portal-ext.propertiesfile in your portal’s Liferay Home directory (if one does not already exist) and set the

 tunnel.servlet.hosts.allowedproperty to the target hosts you want to allow (e.g., 0:0:0:0:0:0:0:1).

 Liferay DXP by default ships with an embedded version of Elasticsearch.
 While this configuration works well for demo purposes, it is not supported in a production installation.
-After you install Liferay DXP, you’ll need to configure it to connect to a standalone Elasticsearch server or cluster.
+After you install Liferay DXP, you must configure it to connect to a standalone Elasticsearch server or cluster.
 Depending on the size of your installation, this standalone instance of Elasticsearch can reside either on the same machine you have Liferay DXP on or a different machine.
-For performance purposes, it is better to install Elasticsearch on a separate machine.
+For performance purposes, it is better to install it on a separate machine.